 - go makeup free to the hospital

-- buy cough candies (as your throat will hurt and get dry after surgery due to the tube they insert down your throat and the last thing you want is to have to cough after surgery).
+- buy cough candies (your throat will hurt and get dry after surgery due to the tube they insert down your throat, the last thing you want is to have to cough after surgery)

 THE DAY OF SURGERY

 The day of my surgery, I had to be at admitting at 8:00am.
 I was given my own bed in a room with someone else awaiting surgery that day as well.
 I was given a dress and a robe to change into – no bra or underwear allowed.
 Ask the nurse assigned to your room to provide you with a container or a bag to place items that need to be with you up until the surgery if needed (like eyeglasses).
 I had blood-work taken, then I laid in bed until 11:45am, when I was finally called for my surgery.
 I was so tired and hungry that this wait passed slowly, I recommend bringing a book or some form of entertainment.
 I was walked into a room right outside of the operation room where I had multiple professionals come and talk to me and ask if I had any questions.
 The whole time I was trying to suppress my emotions and rising anxiety as they explained the procedure and the risks associated with it.
 I had to sign some forms then I was walked into the operating room.

 At this point, they removed my glasses so everything gets a little foggy (literally).
 I had about 8 people in the operating room to assist the surgeon with the procedure.
 I had an IV inserted then an oxygen mask placed over my nose and mouth.
 Everyone was very friendly and helped to make me feel as comfortable as I could possibly feel.
 They covered me in a heated blanket and then I was out.

 For this next part, I am summarizing the operative procedure report that I received after surgery – just a warning, it gets pretty graphic.